 The public plaza space shall include benches, bike racks trash receptacles, lighting fixtures and other amenities to create a welcoming space for tenants of the building and members of the public.
-These plaza spaces should be visible from the public street.
+These plaza spaces should be visible from the public street and maintained by the landowner.